mrmxf/opentsg-widgets/_docs/noise/doc.md

 # Noise

 Noise generates 12 bit white noise to fill the widget.

+It has the following required fields:

+- `noiseType` - the type of noise to be generated.
+Only `"white noise"` is an accepted input.

-It has the following fields
+It has the following optional fields

 - `minimum` - the minimum 12 bit integer value for the white noise
 - `maximum` - the maximum 12 bit integer value for the white noise